All Episodes

 We are in the midst of a full-fledged assault on the traditions and institutions, practically all of them, which have defined America's greatness over the years.

-I see news like this, and I'm just stunned and I'm heartbroken at the same time.
+And I just, I see news like this, and I'm just stunned and I'm heartbroken at the same time that it's happening right before our very eyes.

 This stuff seems to be made to order for an opposition party to make huge hay out of.